dps923/winter2020/topics/how-to-nav-disclosure.md

 First, make sure that your table view shows one or more items.
 If it does not do that yet, then [complete this task](how-to-new-app-tvc#test-your-progress) before continuing.

 Then, build-and-run.
-Tapping (clicking) anywhere on the row (except on the detail accessory &#9432;) should navigate to your new disclosure view.
+Tapping (clicking) anywhere on the row should navigate to your new disclosure view.

 <br>